A passionate, hard-working guy who loves people, wine and nature

 I’m always working hard to meet the goals and I’m not giving up easily.
 I believe you have to be stubborn and that you have to believe in you and your dreams.
 I proved myself a couple of times that you can do anything you wish for.
 As long as you are patient, working hard and with passion, you can achieve anything!
 If you don’t believe me and if you need a proof I invite you to check out the story of James Lawrence (http://www.ironcowboy.co).
 This guy is just crazy and it’s just another proof of what every individual is capable of.

-I fell in love with wine around two years ago when I started vinoo.co – a digital platform to help wine lovers discover, taste and buy great local wines that you mostly can not buy in the stores.
+I fell in love with wine about 6 years ago when I started vinoo.co – a digital platform to help wine lovers discover, taste and buy great local wines that you mostly can not buy in the stores.
 It’s a kind of Airbnb for wines. vinoo app helps you discover new wines which you can order directly from the winemaker.
 And as I was building the solution with my team I fell in love with wine and winemakers stories.
-I haven’t managed to pick up any formal education in this field yet but it’s on my list (I’m planning to do WSET 2 in 2019 and WSET 3 in 2020).

 A kid from a socialist republic without a father

-My story begins in Yugoslavia (1971) who at the time was and will stay socialist / communist regime for another twenty years until the independence of Slovenia in 1991.
-Not having a lot when I was a kid was a great school I guess.
+My story begins in Yugoslavia (1971 btw excellent wine vintage) who at the time was and will stay socialist / communist regime for another twenty years until the independence of Slovenia in 1991.
+Not having a lot when I was a kid was a great school for life.
 Nowadays with too many choices and buying too much stuff that we don’t actually need is not a good thing.
 I still remember how we were driving to Austria to buy coffee, chocolate, rice, bananas etc. as those things were not available in our shops.
 I still remember how we were not allowed to drive a car on certain days as there was an oil crisis.
-Those things made a big impact on me which is something I haven’t realized for a long time.
+Those things made a big impact on me which is something I haven’t realised for a long time.

 My mum and dad separated when I was two years old so I was actually raised by my wonderful and loving mother, a grandmother that always took care for all of us and our household and a grandfather who never took over the role of my father which I always appreciated.
 Not having a real father figure I wasn’t raised into a tough man who never cries and who talks about sports, cars etc. I somehow always better connected with girls and later with women and a lot of times even today I enjoy female company better.
 That made me quite a non-typical man.
 I take this as an opportunity and my unique strength rather than a minus 😉